MichaelLarocca/blog-michael-jude-larocca/posts/2025/11-25/a-guide-to-better-code-organization-in-javascript-through-file-separation.md

 ---

 ###### *Do you now feel more confident in organizing your JavaScript code through file separation?
 Have you started implementing these techniques in your own projects?
-Please share the article and comment*
+Please share the article and comment!*

 ---